Jilan5/scaling-websocket-with-AWS-ALB/README.md

    - Configure container networking and environment variables
    - Manage persistent data with volumes

-2. **AWS Infrastructure**
+2. **Shared State with Redis**
+   - Configure Redis as a central message broker
+   - Implement pub/sub patterns for real-time communication
-   - Deploy EC2 instances across multiple availability zones
+   - Store client connection metadata across multiple servers
-   - Configure Application Load Balancer (ALB) for WebSocket traffic
-   - Set up security groups and VPC networking
+   - Broadcast messages to all connected clients regardless of server

 3. **Infrastructure as Code (IaC)**
    - Use Pulumi to provision AWS resources programmatically